-Taxonomic differences in size can affect the pattern and magnitude of modularity (Klingenberg & Marugán-Lobón 2013).
+Taxonomic differences in size can affect the pattern and magnitude of modularity (Klingenberg and Marugán-Lobón, 2013).
 Therefore, we tested for allometric signals in the data by using a regression of Procrustes shape variables on centroid size.
-This test was performed with the procD.lm() function of the geomorph package, version 3.2.1 (Adams et al. 2019).
-A MANOVA test revealed that there are no significant differences in the shape of none of the carpals studied here (p > 0.05) between G. gorilla and G. beringei, thus in order to have balanced sample sizes, this and all further statistical analyses were carried out by pooling both gorilla species together.
+This test was performed with the procD.lm() function of the geomorph package, version 3.2.1 (Adams et al., 2019).
+Note that in order to have balanced sample sizes, this and all further statistical analyses were carried out by pooling both gorilla species together.